 “There has been a resurgence of this sort of thinking, because there is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”

-Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the urine, feces, blood, mucus and saliva of each victim.
+Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the urine, feces, blood, skin, mucus and saliva of each victim.
 Not only are homes and hospitals exposed to the prion pathogen, so are entire sewage treatment systems and their by-products.
 Wastewater treatment plants are prion incubators and distributors.
 The sewage sludge and wastewater released are spreading disease far and wide.

 Claudio Soto, PhD, professor of neurology at the University of Texas Medical School in Houston, and his colleagues confirmed the presence of prions in urine.
 Soto also confirmed that plants uptake prions and are infectious and deadly to those who consume the infected plants.
 Therefore, humans, wildlife and livestock are vulnerable to prion disease via plants grown on land treated with sewage sludge and reclaimed sewage water.

 Prion researcher Dr. Joel Pedersen, from the University of Wisconsin, found that prions become 680 times more infectious in certain soils.
 Pedersen also found that sewage treatment does not inactivate prions.
 Therefore, prions are lethal, mutating, migrating and multiplying everywhere sewage is dumped and pumped.